Graded supermanifolds and homogeneity: Introduction

 \section{Introduction}

-The theory of graded manifolds is a crucial mathematical tool for BV and AKSZ formalism in quantum field theory.
-Elements of supergeometry appear also in SUSY field theory, BRST theory, and supergravity.
+The theory of graded manifolds is a crucial mathematical tool in the BV and AKSZ formalisms of quantum field theory.
+Elements of supergeometry also appear in supersymmetric field theory, BRST theory, and supergravity.

-Many graded objects in the geometric literature are based on the assumption that for a privileged family of (local) functions (sections of a sheaf, elements of a vector space, etc.) we have assigned \emph{weights} (or \emph{degrees}), which usually are integer numbers, in supergeometry additionally equipped with a $\Z_2$-grading.
-To have this family sufficiently rich and the corresponding grading properly defined, this family should contain some local coordinates, and the weights should be preserved by transition maps of a given class.
-This is usually not precisely formulated in the literature, but it will be clear in our approach.
+Many graded objects in the geometric literature are based on the assumption that a privileged family of (local) functions (sections of a sheaf, elements of a vector space, etc.) is assigned \emph{weights} (or \emph{degrees}), which are usually integers and, in supergeometry, are additionally equipped with a $\Z_2$-grading.
+To ensure that this family is sufficiently rich and that the corresponding grading is well defined, it should contain some local coordinates, and the weights should be preserved by transition maps of a prescribed class.
+This point is often left implicit in the literature, but it will be made precise in our approach.

-In the '70s, \emph{supermanifolds} were introduced and studied to provide a geometric background for the idea of supersymmetry, coming from physics.
-This was Berezin who first realized that, in analogy with standard algebra, analysis, and geometry, one can construct algebra and analysis of functions depending also on anticommuting variables and develop a mathematically precise approach to manifolds with commuting and anticommuting coordinates.
-These ideas found very important applications in physics, especially in quantum field theory.
-Following Berezin, the whole `Russian School' of supergeometry was working on the subject.
-In the Berezin's \cite{Berezin:1987}, Leites' \cite{Leites:1980} and Kostant's \cite{Kostant:1977} approach, supermanifolds are defined as $\Z_2$-graded commutative locally ringed spaces (see also books by Rogers \cite{Rogers:2007} Tuynman \cite{Tuynman:1983}, and the supersymmetry-motivated book \cite{Carmeli:2011}).
+In the 1970s, \emph{supermanifolds} were introduced to provide a geometric framework for supersymmetry arising in physics.
+Berezin was the first to observe that, in analogy with classical algebra, analysis, and geometry, one can develop a mathematically rigorous theory of functions depending on anticommuting variables and, consequently, a theory of manifolds with both commuting and anticommuting coordinates.
+These ideas have found numerous applications in physics, particularly in quantum field theory.
+Following Berezin, the so-called Russian school of supergeometry developed the subject extensively.
+In the approaches of Berezin \cite{Berezin:1987}, Leites \cite{Leites:1980}, and Kostant \cite{Kostant:1977}, supermanifolds are defined as $\Z_2$-graded commutative locally ringed spaces (see also the books by Rogers \cite{Rogers:2007}, Tuynman \cite{Tuynman:1983}, and the supersymmetry-motivated book \cite{Carmeli:2011}).